-As listed earlier, the three methods that the cluster manager provides for cmjob integration with FSx for Lustre are:
+As listed earlier, the three methods that BCM provides for cmjob integration with FSx for Lustre are:

 - 1. on-demand FSx,

 - 2. user-managed FSx, and

 - 3. admin-managed FSx.

 How to run these methods using cmjob is covered in the next sections.